 4. CONCLUSION

-This investigation systematically evaluated the phytochemical composition and biological activities of selected Togolese plants traditionally used against malaria, focusing on their potential against Toxoplasma gondii.
+This investigation systematically evaluated the phytochemical composition and biological activities of selected Togolese plants that are traditionally used against malaria, with a focus on their potential against Toxoplasma gondii.
 Our findings revealed a strong correlation between the phytochemical profiles, particularly the abundance of polyphenols and tannins in ethanolic extracts, and the observed biological effects.
-Ethanolic extracts generally exhibited superior antioxidant capacity, assessed via AAPH and DPPH assays, which correlated positively with higher total phenol and tannin content, notably in Artemisia annua.
-Conversely, hydro-ethanolic extracts tended to display greater cytotoxicity, potentially linked to higher concentrations of saponosides, although significant cytotoxicity was also observed in flavonoid-rich ethanolic extracts like Jatropha curcas.
+Ethanolic extracts generally exhibited superior antioxidant capacity, as assessed via AAPH and DPPH assays, which correlated positively with higher total phenol and tannin contents, notably in Artemisia annua.
+Conversely, hydroethanolic extracts tended to display greater cytotoxicity, potentially linked to higher concentrations of saponosides, although significant cytotoxicity was also observed in flavonoid-rich ethanolic extracts such as Jatropha curcas.

 Crucially, ethanolic extracts of Artemisia annua, Jatropha curcas, and Sarcocephalus latifolius demonstrated significant in vitro inhibitory activity against T. gondii tachyzoites.
-Artemisia annua, rich in phenolics, emerged as a particularly promising candidate, displaying potent anti-toxoplasmic effects alongside strong antioxidant activity, corroborating previous reports and suggesting a favorable therapeutic profile.
+Artemisia annua, which is rich in phenolics, has emerged as a particularly promising candidate that displays potent anti-toxoplasmic effects alongside strong antioxidant activity, corroborating previous reports and suggesting a favorable therapeutic profile.
 While Jatropha curcas also showed notable activity, its associated cytotoxicity warrants caution and necessitates further investigation into its selectivity index.
-The lack of anti-toxoplasmic activity in Moringa oleifera extracts, despite its known antiplasmodial properties, highlights parasite-specific sensitivities.
+The lack of anti-toxoplasmic activity of Moringa oleifera extracts, despite their known antiplasmodial properties, highlights their parasite-specific sensitivity.

-These results lend support to the initial hypothesis of potential cross-activity, where plants effective against Plasmodium may also target Toxoplasma, as evidenced by the anti-toxoplasmic activity found in known anti-malarial species (A. annua, J. curcas, S. latifolius, and previously reported Vernonia amygdalina).
+These results lend support to the initial hypothesis of potential cross-activity, where plants effective against Plasmodium may also target Toxoplasma, as evidenced by the anti-toxoplasmic activity found in known antimalarial species (A. annua, J. curcas, S. latifolius, and previously reported Vernonia amygdalina).
 This underscores the value of exploring ethnobotanical leads for broad-spectrum antiparasitic agents.

-In summary, this study validates the anti-toxoplasmic potential of specific Togolese medicinal plants, identifying Artemisia annua and, with caveats regarding toxicity, Jatropha curcas and Sarcocephalus latifolius, as priority species for further research.
+In summary, this study validates the antitoxoplasmic potential of specific Togolese medicinal plants, identifying Artemisia annua and, with caveats regarding toxicity, Jatropha curcas and Sarcocephalus latifolius as priority species for further research.
 Future work should focus on the isolation and structural elucidation of the bioactive compounds responsible for the anti-toxoplasmic effects, detailed mechanistic studies, and in vivo assessments of efficacy and safety.
 These efforts hold significant promise for developing novel, potentially more accessible therapeutic strategies against toxoplasmosis, leveraging the rich biodiversity and traditional knowledge of Togo.

 References [tHE FORMAT IS APA, SO YOU DON’T NEED TO NUMBER YOUR REFERENCE.
 SIMPLY ARRANGE IN ALPHABETICAL ORDER]